chunky-dev/docs/ChunkyDocs/docs/faq/troubleshooting.md

 ## Error initializing QuantumRenderer: no suitable pipeline found

+This typically occurs due to a mismatched Java - JavaFX architecture.
+Please ensure you are using x64-x64, etc.

 Try `-Dprism.order=sw` in the `Java options` field in the Launcher.

 Otherwise, launch Chunky with `-Dprism.verbose=true` in the `Java options` field while the `Debug Console` is